-Cynthia focuses her practice in litigation, municipal and governmental law, and all areas of real estate acquisition and development.
+Cynthia focuses her practice in all areas of litigation, including business and complex commercial litigation, class action suits and eminent domain.
+She also handles municipal law and all areas of real estate, including real estate development.
 Before resuming her practice in 2005, Cynthia was a Circuit Court Judge for eleven years in the 19th Judicial Circuit which encompasses St. Lucie County, Martin County, Indian River County and Okeechobee County.

 Cynthia was elected by her colleagues to serve as the Chief Judge of the 19th Judicial Circuit in 2003.
-She served as an Associate Judge on the 4th District Court of Appeals on numerous occasions.
+Cynthia also served as an Associate Judge on the 4th District Court of Appeals.
 She was nominated for consideration by the White House to the Federal District Court in 2003.
-Cynthia has been active with many Local Governments, the Florida Legislature, and Federal Agencies on a variety of issues and enjoys a good working relationship with elected officials and representatives at the Local, State and Federal level.
-She currently serves as the Chairperson of the Supreme Court Nominating Commission for the State of Florida.
+Cynthia has been active with the Florida Legislature on various issues and enjoys a good working relationship with the local delegation at both the State and Federal level.

 Cynthia represents public and private corporations as well as individuals.
-Her clients include some of the country's largest privately held corporations, municipalities, public officials, trusts and families.
+Her clients include major corporations, some of the country’s largest privately held corporations, municipalities, public officials, individuals, trusts and families.

-Cynthia is the Chairperson of the Judicial Nominating Commission for the Supreme Court of Florida.
+Cynthia is the Chairperson of the Florida Supreme Court Judicial Nominating Commission.
+She was reappointed to the Commission by Governor Rick Scott for a four year term ending in July 2018.
 She previously served on the Judicial Nomination Commission for the 19th Judicial Circuit and was appointed by the Chief Judge of the U.S. District Court for the Southern District of Florida to serve on the Magistrate Judge Merit Selection Panel in 2010.
-She serves on the Board of the Martin Memorial Hospital Foundation, as well as the Board of Harbor Community Bank.
+She serves on the Advisory Board of the Martin Memorial Hospital Foundation, as well as the Board of Harbor Community Bank.

-Cynthia is a past President of the Port St. Lucie Chamber of Commerce, and served on the Board of Directors of the Treasure Coast Builders Association, Economic Development Council, United Way, Association of Retarded Citizens as well as the Children's Services Council for St. Lucie County and Martin County.
-She was the chairperson of the St. Lucie County Land Acquisition Committee and a member of the St. Lucie County Comprehensive Plan Review Board and the St. Lucie County Infrastructure Task Force.
+Cynthia is a past President of the Port St. Lucie Chamber of Commerce, and served on the Board of Directors of the Treasure Coast Builders Association, Economic Development Council, United Way and Association of Retarded Citizens.
+She served on the Board of the Childrens Service Council for St. Lucie County and Martin County.
+Cynthia was chairperson of the St. Lucie County Land Acquisition Committee and a member of the St. Lucie County Comprehensive Plan Review Board, as well as the St. Lucie County Infrastructure Task Force.
 While serving as a Circuit Court Judge, Cynthia served with a select committee to represent the State Court Judges in dealing with the Florida Legislature in advocating the proper enforcement of Amendment 7 of the Florida Constitution.

 Nicholas Gieseler's legal practice is focused in the fields of environmental law, property rights, and individual liberties.
 Mr. Gieseler primarily represents property owners who have had their constitutional right to make productive use of their land abridged by government laws and regulations.